 Faulkner University recognizes the academic achievement all students with the academic honor rolls.
 Faulkner has three academic honor rolls recognizing three levels of academic excellence: Honor Roll, Dean's List and President's List.
 A full-time student who achieves a GPA of 3.000 to 3.499 will be recognized on the Honor Roll.
 A full-time student who achieves a GPA of 3.500 to 3.899 will be recognized on the Dean's List.
-A full-time student who achieves a GPA of 3.500 to 3.899 will be recognized on the Dean's List.
+A full-time student who achieves a GPA of 3.900 or above will be recognized on the President's List.